Nina Hynes: Music career

 Nina made her music debut in 1999 with the release of the EP 'Creation' on Reverb Records.
 In the early 2000's, Nina had several successful tours of North America and won the support of Nic Harcourt at KCRW, among others.
 Following her first LP the 2002 release 'Staros' on Reverb Records her successful single release 'Mono Prix' granted her success in her native Ireland.

 From 2003- 2010, she gained considerable success in the European underground music scene most notable in Ireland, Czech Republic and Slovakia this popularity broadened through extensive touring with her band 'Nina Hynes and The Husbands' throughout 2002 to 2008.
 She toured extensively in the U.S. from 1999 to 2002.
 At an early age, she toured with experimental composers Hector Zazou and Brian Eno collaborator Harold Budd.
 Jane Birkin and Melanie Gabriel covered Nina’s songs on Hector Zazou's album Strong Currents in 2003.
 She sang on the 2009 Abbey Rd.
 Children in Need single ‘All you need is love’ by The Beatles and singing on ‘My Favorite Things’ from The Sound of Music for CIN album.

 Nina Hynes first released her debut album in 2002 'Staros' to critical acclaim in her native Ireland and with some recognition in the US.
 Her second album was released in 2007 'Really Really Do'.
 She has appeared on RTÉ's Other Voices, No Disco and The View.

 She has been a member of Art Music Collectives A=Apple, Sending Letters to the Sea and A Generous Act and has collaborated with many musicians.

 In 2010, she had a musical residency at The Mattress Factory museum, Pittsburgh and took part in a collaborative album as part of A Generous Act collective.
-She has played support to Roxy Music, Stereolab, Smog, David Gray, The Swell Season, The Frames, Joan as a Police Woman, Cat Power, Damien Rice.
+She has played support to Roxy Music, Stereolab, Smog, David Gray, The Swell Season, The Frames, Joan as Police Woman, Cat Power, Damien Rice.